redbrick/static-site/README.md

 - You can edit the css for the theme in theme/tranquilpeak/source/_css
 - You can edit the templates in theme/tranquilpeak/layout
 - If you edit the theme it will need to be regenerated.
 This is done by running `grunt buildProd` from theme/tranquilpeak

+## Deployment
+To deploy to a server run:
+  - npm install
+  - hexo generate
+  - node server

+Then using apache or nginx proxy traffic to port 3000.
+And done.
+You can create a sevice to run the server on startup if you want refer to express docs and using a service for this